 Useful Lives

+Infraction of the

 Infrastructure 25-50 years

 Building and improvements 15-45 years

 Equipment 5-10 years

 In accordance with the University's capitalization policy, only those items with a cost of more than \$5,000 are capitalized.
 Net interest costs on debt related to construction in progress are capitalized.